-The AD9852 permits precise, internally generated linear, or externally programmed nonlinear, pulsed or continuous FM over the complete frequency range, duration, frequency resolution, and sweep direction(s).
-All of these options are user programmable.
-A block diagram of the FM chirp components is shown in Figure 40.
+The AD9854 permits precise, internally generated linear, or externally programmed nonlinear, pulsed or continuous FM over the complete frequency range, duration, frequency resolution, and sweep direction(s).
+All of these are user programmable.
+Figure 44 shows a block diagram of the FM chirp components.